 Work History – Previous work experience.

 Utilize a clean, professional format for your resume.
 Pay attention to layout, formatting, and design.
 Remember, your resume is a formal document, so avoid abbreviations, contractions, and acronyms.
 Acronyms can have variable interpretations across companies and industries, and many abbreviations are not universally recognized.
 Omit personal pronouns (e.g., I, me, my) as they are unnecessary and may appear unprofessional.
-Use bullet points to highlight key details in straightforward sentences.
+Use bullet points to highlight key details and skillsets in straightforward sentences.
 Additionally, it is important to note that there is no need for fancy designs or photos on your resume.
 While it may be tempting to add visual elements to make your resume stand out, in most scientific fields, simplicity and clarity are key.
 Stick to a clean and professional layout, focusing on the content and organization of your resume rather than elaborate graphics or unnecessary images.
 Hiring managers are primarily interested in your qualifications and experience, so prioritize presenting this information in a clear and concise manner.

 The Importance of a Summary